MP-Gadget/bigfile/README.rst

 A reproducible massively parallel IO library for large, hierarchical datasets.

+Python 2 and 3 binding is available via pip.

 :code:`bigfile` was originally developed for the BlueTides simulation on BlueWaters at NCSA.